Getting Around

 Housing

-If you require accommodations for your room, or need housing close to the meeting space, call the hotel directly at (877) 800-4888 and reference the I.C.E. hotel block to confirm the details of your stay.
+If you require accommodations for your room, call the hotels directly reference the I.C.E. hotel block to confirm the details of your stay.

 Access Information about Hotel Block